1tomany/rich-bundle/README.md

 Finally, I'll generally place other value objects and enums in the `Contract` directory for a module.
 It loosely indicates they will be used in other modules or domains in your application.

 ### Create the command class
 Though the input class is used first, the command class is shared amongst the input and handler classes, so lets start by creating it.
-Each command class must implement the `OneToMany\RichBundle\Contract\CommandInterface` interface.
+Each command class must implement the `OneToMany\RichBundle\Contract\Action\CommandInterface` interface.

 Create a file named `CreateAccountCommand.php` in the `src/Account/Action/Command` directory and populate it with the following code: